Suicide bomber kills 11 people in latest Yemen violence

 The Interior Ministry said on its website it had tightened security at several Yemeni sea ports after receiving information that militants from Somalia may cross to Yemen to join forces with al Qaeda-linked fighters to counter the army offensive.

-Sunday's attack in the capital, about 500 meters from the presidential palace, came two days after a gunfight in the same part of Sanaa, and what appeared to be an assassination attempt on the defense minister in Shabwa province.
+Sunday's attack in the capital, about 500 metres from the presidential palace, came two days after a gunfight in the same part of Sanaa, and what appeared to be an assassination attempt on the defence minister in Shabwa province.

 "Three terrorists were killed at dawn today in a new attack that targeted a security checkpoint," the Interior Ministry said in a statement.
 It said a fourth gunman was wounded and a civilian bystander was also killed.